TIPA viva fresh

 Market mayhem pulse check

-What more than 100 industry respondents said
+What respondents said

 Labor and immigration emerged as the most immediate pressure points.
 Sixty-nine percent said immigration-related issues are causing disruption or “market mayhem” today, and labor ranked as the No. 1 issue expected to impact business moving forward.

-Reframing the value of produce
+Reframing value of produce

-“The industry’s next breakthrough may not come from growing more, shipping faster or discounting harder,” Kottmeyer said.
-“It may come from changing how the market understands the value of fresh produce.
-The contrarian opportunity is to stop defending produce as a perishable commodity and start proving it as infrastructure for health, affordability, food security and quality of life.
+“The contrarian opportunity is to stop defending produce as a perishable commodity and start proving it as infrastructure for health, affordability, food security and quality of life.
 That is where the next growth story will be written.”

 Galeazzi said the data confirms a complex but navigable environment.

 “These results reinforce what we’re hearing across the industry; there’s no single force driving change,” Galeazzi said.
 “Labor, policy, global conflict, and consumer behavior are all interacting at once.
-The companies that win will be the ones that stay focused, interpret the data correctly, and make strategic, not reactive decisions.”
+The companies that win will be the ones that stay focused, interpret the data correctly, and make strategic – not reactive – decisions.”

 Together, the keynote and Market Mayhem sessions delivered a unified message: the future of fresh produce belongs to companies that can balance short-term realities with long-term strategies.